-I try as much as I can through my social media platforms to be a role model for the youth who look up to me, whether my students, trainees or mentees.
+I try as much as I can through my social media platforms to be a role model for the youth who look up to me, whether my students, trainees, or mentees.
 But what I care about, and it’s more important to me, is to be authentic to myself.

-In my journey, I realize day after day how much hate and “méchanceté gratuite” or « gratuitous malice” people can show you, for no reason.
+In my journey, I realize day after day how much hate and “méchanceté gratuite” or « gratuitous malice” people can show you for no reason.
 The chances that you will be attacked are always higher than being supported.
-I am impressed how hard it is to stay positive in all this negativity.
+I am impressed by how hard it is to stay positive in all this negativity.

 You know nothing about success.

-So, I don’t get how someone can decide whether I am successful or not, without really investing time in getting to know me.
+So, I don’t get how someone can decide whether I am successful or not without really investing time in getting to know me.

 Share your personal life.

 Because I have a lot of respect for people, I believe everyone is original.
 What I’ve done in my life has taken me to where I am today, and I don’t think it would have worked for someone else.
-Even when we have a lot in common or aim for the same things we are still different and original.
+Even when we have a lot in common or aim for the same things, we are still different and original.

-I hope that people, especially women who follow me, get inspired by the way I stand up for myself.
+I hope that people, especially women who follow me, get inspired by how I stand up for myself.
 I work hard to reach my goals and enjoy the simple things in my life.
 But I don’t want them to postpone their marriage to their high school sweetheart or have kids earlier or later, and in any way, make the same choices I made just because they think that’s the success recipe.

 Why am I still here?